top of page

 (Irish Nuclear Energy)

 The Global Goals green agenda failed, as shown by the April 28, 2025, power outage across southern Europe, affecting Portugal, Spain, Andorra, and France.
 Caused by grid instability from over-reliance on renewables, it halted trains, closed airports, and strained hospitals, exposing policy flaws (2025 European power outage).
 Trillions in euros wasted on ineffective NGOs highlight misguided priorities.
-Marco Visscher notes nuclear fears, tied to old technology, are irrelevant to Ireland, yet the 33rd and 34th Governments rely on polluting diesel generators.
-Renewables, insufficient as Europe’s crisis proved, misalign with Ireland’s needs.
-Inspired by David Carroll, we propose the world’s first underground nuclear reactor—safe, cost-effective, and eco-friendly, leveraging small modular reactors (Should Ireland turn to small modular reactors?).
-With 43% public support in 2021, this bill ensures reliable power, cuts costs, and rejects failed policies, positioning Ireland as a leader in resilient energy solutions.
+Marco Visscher notes nuclear fears, tied to old technology, are irrelevant to Ireland and we are relying on polluting diesel generators.
+Renewables are insufficient as Europe’s crisis proved, misalign with Ireland’s needs.
+Inspired by David Carroll, we propose the world’s first underground nuclear reactor—safe, cost-effective, and eco-friendly, using small modular reactors.

 We name this world's first underground nuclear plant

-"The Carroll Nuclar Power program"
+"The Carroll Nuclar Power program".

-An Bille um Trédhearcacht Vótála na hÉireann
+An Bille um Chosaint Farraige na hÉireann

 An Bille um Aer Glan : Clár Foraoiseachta Carroll